Japan7/yohane/README.md

 ## Caveats

-- This script is optimized for Japanese songs
+- Yohane's syllable splitting is optimized for Japanese lyrics
-- Torchaudio ffmpeg backend is not available on Windows: convert your song file to .wav before using yohane with `ffmpeg -i <src> <out>.wav`
+- Torchaudio ffmpeg backend is not available on Windows: convert your song file to .wav beforehand with `ffmpeg -i <src> <out>.wav`
 - Long syllables at end of lines will often be truncated
 - Forced alignment can't deal with overlapping vocals
 - It is not fully accurate, you should still check and edit the result!